 After discussing the causes of nursing strikes and strategies for getting babies back on the breast, it is important to discuss the difference between a baby who fusses at the breast and seems to be losing interest, and one who truly refuses the breast completely.

-In my twenty-five plus years of experience of counseling nursing mothers, I have learned that the majority of calls from mothers occur during the newborn period (engorgement, nipple soreness, concerns about weight gain, etc.).
+In my thirty-five plus years of experience of counseling nursing mothers, I have learned that the majority of calls from mothers occur during the newborn period (engorgement, nipple soreness, concerns about weight gain, etc.).
 A ‘honeymoon’ period usually follows, from about two weeks to two months, when things seem to be going along smoothly.
 Then, at some point between two and four months, I get calls from concerned moms who say things like, “He will only nurse for ten minutes; He pulls off the breast and fusses in the middle of the feeding, then acts like I’m trying to poison him when I try to get him to latch on again; he wants to nurse constantly in the evenings and doesn’t seem satisfied”.
 This behavior is developmental in nature, and doesn’t constitute a nursing strike.
 Usually these babies will nurse well first thing in the morning, as well as during the night.
 The afternoon and evening feedings are the most problematic.

 There are a number of reasons for babies to become fussy at the breast after they have passed the newborn period (the first six weeks or so).
 One is that babies become much more social during this time.
 A newborn infant will blissfully nurse for an hour or more, totally oblivious to his surroundings.
 There could be a major earthquake, and a newborn would nurse right through it, because newborns love to suckle.
 They even suck their fingers in utero, just because it feels good.
 Once a baby learns to actively interact and smile at you, he becomes much more distractible.
 He wants to nurse, but he also wants to play and smile at you at the same time.
 He is very interested in his surroundings, and wants to look around the room if the TV is on or a sibling is playing in the corner.
 It is very difficult to stay attached to the breast and look around the room at the same time.
 This can be very frustrating to babies, and can cause them to fuss and pull off the breast.